-1998 allTURNatives: Form + Spirit 1998, Philip & Muriel Berman Museum of Art, Ursinus College, Collegeville, PA, August 8 - September 13, 1998 for 2 months and explored new directions in their work.
+1998 allTURNatives: Form + Spirit 1998, Philip & Muriel Berman Museum of Art, Ursinus College, Collegeville, PA, August 8 - September 13, 1998

+Celebrating the 4th year of the International Turning Exchange Residency (ITE) program, the Center is proud to host the international artists, photojournalist and scholar who worked together for 2 months and explored new directions in their work.
 The culmination of this year's ITE program is the allTURNatives: Form + Spirit exhibition.
 This multidisciplinary exhibition presents each ITE Fellow's experience and growth by including objects produced before and during the program.
 Three-dimensional works are accompanied by photos and essays documenting the residency experience.